vladmandic/pigallery/README.md

 ### Run

 - Run server application using `npm start`
-  - Server uses ParcelJS to build distribution in `./dist` and starts ExpressJS HTTP and HTTPS servers
+  - Server uses ESBuild to build distribution in `./dist` and starts ExpressJS HTTP server
 - Use your browser to connect to server
   - By default, web access requires authentication, see `data/config.json` for user configuration
   - Default view is image gallery.
 If there are no processed images, it's blank